meilisearch/documentation/guides/advanced_guides/settings.md

 #### 3. Proximity

-Results are sorted by **descending proximity of the query words** found in the matching documents: find documents that contain more query words near each other and placed in the correct order first.
+Results are sorted by **ascending order of distance length between two matches**: find documents that contain more query words near each other (smaller distances between the matching word) and placed in the correct order first.

 #### 4. Attribute